Amber Heard Is Not A 'Perfect Victim' Because There's No Such Thing

 "This is another myth about abusive relationships that is being perpetuated by the coverage of this trial," says Osborne-Crowley.

 In a court of law, everyone has the right to a full and fair trial.
-Nobody, particularly people who have never met her, knows exactly what happened between Johnny Depp and Amber Heard but their social media posts could well deny her a fair hearing.
+Nobody, particularly people who have never met her, knows exactly what happened between Johnny Depp and Amber Heard but their social media posts could potentially deny her a fair hearing.
 The vitriol being levelled at Heard feels regressive because, whatever the truth, this was clearly a very damaging and traumatic relationship.
-That ought to be taken seriously in and of itself and give people pause for thought before they post about the trial or throw a like at something which not only insults Heard but potentially libels her by saying things that are untrue.
+That ought to be taken seriously in and of itself and give people pause for thought before they post about the trial.

 Sadly, the reaction to this trial tells us one thing and it’s not about Heard and Depp’s relationship.
 It’s that in our society, women are still undermined and disbelieved when they speak out about abuse.
 Conversations about domestic violence are still an uphill battle for nuance and understanding.